 Patients will have specific dental needs, so they’ll want to know what range of services you provide.
 Services pages are also a great opportunity to educate them about specific procedures so they know what to expect.
 Video can be especially useful for explaining your process and easing any anxiety they may have.

 In addition to the plain old curiosity of what you and your team members look like, new patients will want to know what your qualifications are, and even try to get to know a little bit about you personally.
 Remember that your front desk team will be the first people they come in contact with when they enter the office, so be sure to include them as well.

 Like it or not, patients will always have questions about cost of treatment and payment options.
 You may not want to list specific fees, but you should clearly outline the options your patients have for payment, including your level of participation with insurance providers and any payment plans or in-office memberships you offer.

 Without knowing you, new patients will want to know if other people (who have been patients) like you or not.
-Your website should provide numerous reviews and testimonials (preferably in video format) that will help reinforce their decision to choose you as their dental care provider.
+Your dental practice website should provide numerous reviews and testimonials (preferably in video format) that will help reinforce their decision to choose you as their dental care provider.

 This may seem obvious, but make sure your website clearly tells people where you’re located, what your office hours are, and how they can easily contact you.
 Make your phone number easy to find by featuring it prominently in your header.
 Also include a contact form, as well as your online appointment scheduling if you offer that option.